Unbalanced Optimal Transport: Dynamic and Kantorovich Formulation: Static Kantorovich Formulations

-Let us now give a dual formulation of the problem.
-Since the cost function $c$ is jointly 1-homogeneous, convex, and l.s.c.\ in the variables $(m_0,m_1)$, for all $(x,y)\in \Omega^2$, the Legendre transform of $c(x,\cdot,y,\cdot)$ is the indicator of a closed convex set.
-Morevover, as $c$ is non-negative, and $+\infty$ if $m_0$ or $m_1$ is negative, the latter contains the negative orthant.
-This set is described by the set valued function $Q : \Omega^2 \to 2^{\R \times \R}$.
-For nonempty convex valued multifunctions, $Q$ is said to be \emph{lower semicontinuous} if $G=\{(x,t) : x \in \tn{int } Q(t)\}$ is open (see \cite[Lemma 2]{rockafellar1971integrals}).
+Remember that since the cost function $c$ is jointly 1-homogeneous, convex, and l.s.c.\ in the variables $(m_0,m_1)$, for all $(x,y)\in \Omega^2$, the Legendre transform of $c(x,\cdot,y,\cdot)$ is the indicator of a closed convex set.
+Moreover, as $c$ is nonnegative, and worth $+\infty$ if $m_0$ or $m_1$ is negative, the latter contains the negative orthant.
+We now state the dual problem (note that we do not attempt to prove the existence of dual maximizers).